megascatterbomb/mega_mod/README.md

   - Zombies experience bleed with increasing damage over time to guarantee a round end.
     - The damage halves on every survivor death.
   - Zombies have outlines during Overtime.
-  - Zombie spawns are disabled during Overtime so they can't stall in spawn.
+  - Zombie spawn protection is disabled during Overtime so they can't stall in spawn.
+  - Zombies can't add time to the auto-spawn timer during Overtime, so they can't stall that way either.

 # Map Specific/Miscellanious Fixes